-For almost a decade, statisticians and computer scientists have used directed-acyclic graph (DAG) models for learning from data (e.g., Cooper & Herskovits, 1992; Spirtes, Glymour, & Scheines, 1993; Spiegelhalter, Dawid, Lauritzen, & Cowell, 1993; Buntine, 1994; and Heckerman, Geiger, & Chickering, 1995).
 In this paper, we consider mixtures of DAG models (MDAG models) and methods for choosing among models in this class.
 MDAG models generalize DAG models, and should more accurately model domains containing multiple distinct populations.
 In general, our hope is that the use of MDAG models will lead to better predictions and more accurate insights into causal relationships.
 In this paper, we concentrate on prediction.

 We take a decidedly Bayesian perspective on the problem of learning MDAG models.
 In principle, learning is straightforward: we compute the posterior probability of each model in the class given data and use this criterion to average over the models or to select one or more models.
 From a computational perspective, however, learning is extremely difficult.
 One problem is that the number of possible model structures grows super-exponentially with the number of random variables for the domain.
-A second problem is that all available methods for computing the posterior probability of an MDAG model, including Monte-Carlo and large-sample approximations, are slow.
+A second problem is that all available methods for computing the posterior probability of an MDAG model, including Monte-Carlo and largesample approximations, are slow.
 In combination, these problems make simple search-and-score learning algorithms intractable for MDAG models.

 In the paper, we introduce a heuristic method for MDAG model selection that addresses both of these difficulties.
 The method is not guaranteed to find the MDAG model with the highest probability, but experiments that we present suggest that it often identifies a good one.
 Our approach handles missing data and component DAG models that contain hidden or latent variables.
 Our approach can be used to learn DAG models (single-component MDAG models) from incomplete data as well.
+Our method is based on two observations.